wilsonmar/OracleATS/Install_12.5.2.md

 there is a mention of using some **Oracle Universal Installer (OUI)** to uninstall all Oracle components.
 But I can't find it http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html

-#### Stop services running:
-1. Press the Windows Start key or click the Windows Start orb.
-2. Type **Services** and press Enter for the Component Services dialog.
-3. Click on **Services(Local)** for the list of services.
-3. Click on one of the services under the Name column heading and press O.
-4. Right-click on each Oracle service and select Stop.
-5. Click the red X at the upper-right corner of the window to dismiss the window.

-After removing Windows Registry entries for Oracle, services installed no longer appears.

 #### Remove Oracle Windows Registry Entries:
 1. Open a Run window as Administrator.